riatelab/bertin/README.md

 #### Water lines

-The _waterlines_ type only allows allows to display lines spaced by a defined distance.
+The _waterlines_ type only allows to display lines spaced by a defined distance.
 It's just a graphic trick to make the maps look nice.
 [Source](https://github.com/neocarto/bertin/blob/main/src/layers/waterlines.js).

 #### Code